K VINEYARDS

 OUR VINEYARDS

 We started with planting 1/2 acre of grapes on family property in Freesoil in 2016.
 We expanded our farm by acquiring our Fennville property later that year.
-In 2017 we started planting in Fennville, and currently have a little over 3 acres of wine grapes.

 All of our grapes are cane-pruned and grown in a VSP (vertical shoot positioned) trellis.
 The trellis is 6.5’ tall and rows are spaced 9’ apart.
 The vines themselves are spaced 6’ apart down the rows.